-A scholarship of \$1,000 awarded to a continuing junior ministerial major or seminary student to be applied over one year.
+Two \$500 scholarships awarded to continuing junior or senior nursing students to be applied over one year.

 Sigma Group at Morgan Stanley Finance Scholarship

 Two \$1,250 scholarships awarded to continuing sophomores, juniors, or seniors with a finance concentration, to be applied over one year.